Celso0408/electrooptical-materials/README.md

 </figcaption>
 </figure>

+All components will be explained in the following section.

 # Parameters
 In this section, we will explain each of the following parameters in detail:
 - **Title:** Provide the title of the calculation or project.